Barrett-Jackson: Locations

 From 2010 through 2012, Barrett-Jackson hosted annual auctions at the OC Fair & Event Center in Costa Mesa, California.
 The event's first year was held partially in a large venue known as the Hangar, recently completed by the event center.
 The remainder of the 2010 auction was held in a large tent connected to the Hangar.
 Finding these facilities too small, Barrett-Jackson held the next two annual auctions entirely in a larger tent, transported from Scottsdale and set up on the fairgrounds' parking lot.
 The 2012 auction saw nearly 54,000 attendees and brought in $14 million, an improvement over previous years.
 Nevertheless, Barrett-Jackson announced that it would not return to Costa Mesa for a fourth auction, stating that profits were lower than expected.
 The business cited the high costs associated with using the tent, including transportation, setting up, and maintenance.
 Scheduling conflicts also factored into Barrett-Jackson's decision not to return.

 Having outgrown the California site, Barrett-Jackson added a new auction site in Reno, Nevada in 2013, in partnership with Hot August Nights.
 While the Las Vegas event focuses on exotic vehicles, the Reno auction would focus more on hot rods and muscle cars.
 Barrett-Jackson held its final Reno auction in 2015, announcing that it would not return the following year.
 Despite record sales in 2015, Reno was still Barrett-Jackson's least profitable auction site.

 Barrett-Jackson expanded to the northeastern U.S. for the first time in 2016, with an annual auction held each June at the Mohegan Sun resort in Uncasville, Connecticut.
-Amid the COVID-19 pandemic, Barrett-Jackson canceled its Connecticut auction before the fifth annual event got underway.
+Amid the COVID-19 pandemic in the United States, Barrett-Jackson canceled its Connecticut auction before the fifth annual event got underway.